the-khiem7/AgentBook/operations/next/commit-chrono.prompt.md

 !!!
 DO NOT PLAN OR EXECUTE. !!!
 This is a SINGLE-SHOT OUTPUT prompt.
 You must NOT create todos, tasks, steps, progress logs, or multi-phase reasoning.
+⚠️ FORBIDDEN:
+Do NOT call any tool or command automatically — output only text.

 TOOLS FORBIDDEN:
 Do not call repository.change-list, get_changed_files, or any Git API tool.